JeffreyDCummings/Travel_Cost_Analysis/README.md

 including fuel costs, how much more the route costs in terms of maintenance, fuel, and tolls (with tags) relative to the cheapest route
 (excluding the additional, but variable, time costs).
 Therefore, the cheapest route (excluding additional time costs) will always be given a 0.
 Next, the time that the trip takes relative to the fastest route is given in minutes.
 Therefore, the fastest route will always be given a 0.
-Additionally, each routes google maps url is given for visual reference.
+Additionally, each route's google maps url is given for visual reference.
 Lastly, because cash/license payments are not always available, in some cases NaNs are returned for the "best route" where no routes are available with cash/license payment.
-Additionally, for the calculation of the hourly rate where the fastest route becomes the best route

 fastest_polylines.csv: Additionally, because it is of interests to check the viability of the fastest route, more detailed information about the fastest route (again, if it's not also the cheapest route) is output to fastest_polylines.csv.
 The minimum hourly rate where